nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 You can override which scene is run when clicking the test button in settings.

-Your custom test scene must extend `BaseDialogueTestScene` which will provide you with a `resource` property which is the `DialogueResource` currently open and a `title` property which is the nearest title to the cursor position.
+Your custom test scene must extend `BaseDialogueTestScene` which will provide you with a `resource` property (which is the `DialogueResource` currently open) and the `title` to start from.

 The simplest example custom test scene is something like this (which is pretty much the same as the actual test scene):